 These are not supported by TU Delft.
 You are on your own if anything goes wrong!

 - Camtasia: Camtasia is a screen recording program, fully equipped with its own editing component for post-production.
 It includes a PowerPoint plugin for you to easily incorporate your presentations into your videos.

 - VideoScribe: VideoScribe is a whiteboard video animation software that allows users to create highly dynamic and interactive animation videos on a virtual whiteboard interface.

 - TouchCast: TouchCast Studio is an iPad app that allows users to record videos and annotate them directly from their iPad.
 The app has plenty of basic editing features, including TouchCast’s “vApps”, which can be used to insert web pages, polls, maps, and more into your video.

-- Screencast-o-matic, Snagit, and Quicktime: Tools to record your screen while you teach, and is also useful to screenshot record tutorials.
+- Screencast-o-matic, Snagit, and Quicktime: Tools to record your screen while you teach, and are also useful to screenshot record tutorials.

 - Your phone!
 Phones these days come with very good cameras that allow you to record and edit your videos.

 How to get assistance if necessary: